An Introduction to Double/Debiased Machine Learning: Economic Consequences of Hospital Admission

 Following \citet{dobkin2018economic} and \citet{sun2021estimating}, we leverage a parallel trends assumption on not-yet-hospitalized individuals to identify the GT-ATTs.
-Motivated by the robustness checks of \citet{dobkin2018economic}, we also consider relaxing the parallel trends assumption to only hold conditional on pre-treatment controls ($X_i$) including age, gender, race, and education.
-If we assume irreversibility of treatment, limited treatment anticipation, and overlap in addition to assuming that parallel trends holds conditional on pre-treatment characteristics \citep[see, e.g.,][]{callaway:santanna}, then the GT-ATT is equivalent to where $\Delta Y_{it} = Y_{it} - Y_{it-1}$, and the right-hand side is a known function of only reduced form objects.
+Motivated by the robustness checks of \citet{dobkin2018economic}, we consider a more flexible version of this assumption: parallel trends are assumed to hold only after conditioning on observed pre-treatment characteristics, such as age, gender, race, and education.
+Under this conditional parallel trends assumption and additional standard conditions \citep[see, e.g.,][]{callaway:santanna}, the GT-ATT is equivalent to where $\Delta_g Y_{i,t} = Y_{i,t} - Y_{i,g-1}$ is the difference of outcomes in period $t$ and the baseline period $g-1$.
+A standard no anticipation assumption implies $\theta_0^{ (g,t)} = 0$ for $t < g$, which is often used to test for pre-trends.

-A key insight about the estimation of the GT-ATT is that for each group-time pair, the target parameter is equivalent to a conventional ATT identified under conditional unconfoundedness where the outcome is replaced by a first-difference in outcomes.
-Building on the efficient ATT score of \citet{hahn-pp}, \citet{chang2020double} proposes a DML estimator based on the doubly robust score for the GT-ATT:\footnote{See also \citet{santanna2020}.} where the nuisance parameter $\eta \equiv (h^{(0)}, h^{(1)}, \ell^{(0)}, p)$ takes true values $h_0^{(0)}(X_i) \equiv \Pr(G_i>t\vert X_i)$, $h_0^{(1)}(X_i) \equiv \Pr(D_{it}=1, G_i=g\vert X_i),$ $\ell_0^{(0)}(X_i)\equiv \Ep[\Delta Y_{it}\vert G_i>t, X_i],$ and $p_0 \equiv \Pr(D_{it}=1, G_i=g)$.
-Applying the law of iterated expectations, it is straightforward to confirm that \eqref{eq:DR_GTATT} satisfies the moment condition \eqref{eq: score_identification}.
-Following similar steps as in Example~\ref{example:ATE_neyman}, it is also straightforward to show that the doubly robust score is Neyman orthogonal.
-Using \eqref{eq:DR_GTATT}, a DML estimator can thus readily be constructed via Algorithm~\ref{alg: DML}.
+A key insight about the estimation of the GT-ATT is that for each group-time pair, the target parameter is equivalent to a conventional ATT identified under conditional unconfoundedness where the outcome is replaced by an appropriate difference of outcomes.
+Building on the efficient ATT score of \citet{hahn-pp}, we employ an augmented inverse probability weighted (AIPW) score for the group–time average treatment effect (GT-ATT) as the basis for DML:\footnote{Our treatment mirrors \citet{callaway:santanna}.
+The AIPW score directly builds on \citet{chang2020double}, who proposes a DML estimator in the canonical two-group, two-period difference-in-differences design.
+See also \citet{santanna2020}.}